Skip to main content

 Between the Current and the Echo

-About the Exhibition This summer, the Varley Art Gallery presents the Z’otz* Collective, a multidisciplinary trio composed of Nahúm Flores, Erik Jerezano, and Ilyana Martínez.
-Of Latin American heritage, they merge drawing, painting, ceramics, and animation to create playful, storytelling-driven works that blend tradition with contemporary experimentation.
-Their art features bold lines, surreal imagery, and […]
+About the Exhibition Formed in 2004, the Z’otz* Collective is a multidisciplinary trio composed of Nahúm Flores, Erik Jerezano, and Ilyana Martínez.
+Of Latin American heritage, the artists merge drawing, painting, ceramics, and animation to create playful, storytelling-driven works that blend tradition with contemporary experimentation.
+Over time, the Collective has developed a unique communal process, passing works between […]

 The Printmaker’s Matrix: Process, Image, and Innovation